by John Brana October 27, 2023

 When worn properly and intermittently, copper and magnetic bracelets are unlikely to cause significant side effects in most people.
 Stop use if any worrisome symptoms develop.

-With benefits being mostly theoretical and research still ongoing, no strong conclusions can be made about whether copper, magnetic or combined bracelets work better for arthritis.
+With benefits being mostly theoretical and research still ongoing, no strong conclusions can be made about whether copper jewelry, magnetic or combined bracelets work better for arthritis.

 But here are some points that may guide your choice: